From the small scale to the large, Corvidae’s team has worked closely with curators and property staff to create some unique experiences for visitors.

 We loved working on this beautiful piece of maritime heritage, designing installations and shopfittings that echoed its functional role.
 Visitors experience the lighthouse on guided tours, and our exhibition and interactive give them the background to its story while they wait.

-As often happens, we were invited back for the next stage of the project, dressing the Watch Room to show how it would have looked when the light was in operation, as well as providing weather logs that visitors and school groups can fill in, as well as listening to shipping forecasts from a digital player housed in a vintage radio.
+As often happens, we were invited back for the next stage of the project, dressing the Watch Room to show how it would have looked when the light was in operation, as well as providing weather logs that visitors and school groups can fill in while listening to shipping forecasts from a digital player housed in a vintage radio.

 Explore our work at South Foreland Lighthouse in a series of panoramic images.